-As often as you sit in a colorist’s chair, it’s still easy to get lost in all of the salon lingo.
-From babylights to strandlighting, even we find ourselves researching the different salon techniques from time to time.
+As a salon blonde for the past 10 years (and a beauty editor), I still even find myself googling salon techniques from time to time.
 If any two color services still leave long-time salon goers scratching their heads in confusion, however, it’s highlights and lowlights.
 Though the popular services have been around for ages, there are still so many burning questions surrounding them.

 Trying to decide between highlights vs. lowlights?
-Lori Zabel, Redken artist, weighs in on exactly what each service is and how to decide which one is right for you.
-Whether you’re looking to add depth to your ash blonde hair or lighten and brighten your dark brown strands, keep scrolling for everything you need to know.
+Lori Zabel, Redken artist and Laura Gibson, L'Oréal Professionnel artist, weigh in on exactly what each service is and how to decide which one is right for you.
+Whether you’re looking to add depth to your blonde hair color or lighten and brighten your dark brown strands, keep scrolling for everything you need to know.

-If a full head of highlights conjures images of the chunky blonde streaks of the ‘90s, fear not!
+If a full head of highlights conjures up images of chunky blonde streaks, fear not!
 Your stylist will carefully lighten select sections to ensure your look is blended and seamless.
 A traditional application using foils isn’t the only way to get a highlighted look, however.
 Many popular highlighting techniques, such as balayage, can help you achieve the same result.